 - a.
-Recognize Neighbourhood Centres and Corridors, as shown on Schedule 12 Future Land Use Plan.
+Recognize Neighbourhood Centres and Corridors, as shown on Schedule 12 Future Land Use Plan, as Growth Priority Areas where they are located along arterial roads well serviced by transit, and may support up to 6 storeys.
 Where this designation is located along arterial or major collector roads with strong transit connections, or in close proximity to a variety of amenities and services, development up to 6 storeys may be supported. - b.
 Support mixed-use development to enable complete communities. - c.
-Encourage a diverse range of commercial developments to improve employment opportunities, provide amenities that support frequent transit service, and enhance overall vibrancy in the area. - d.
+Encourage a diverse range mix of commercial developments to enhance the availability of improve employment opportunities, provide offer amenities that to support frequent transit service, and increase vibrancy enhance overall vibrancy in the area. - d.
 Permit stand-alone residential developments (i.e., row housing, apartments). - e.
 Require new developments and public realm enhancements to be pedestrian-oriented and include high-quality streetscape elements and landscaping. - f.
-Encourage new buildings to be oriented towards the street, minimize the use of large surface parking areas, and ensure that surface parking lots are located behind primary buildings. - g.
-Consider implementing flexible zoning, density bonusing, and reduced parking requirements in areas with strong transit connections and/or within close proximity to daily needs. - h.
+Encourage new buildings to be oriented towards the street, minimize the use of large surface parking areas, and ensure that surface parking lots are located behind primary buildings.

+- g.
+Consider implementing flexible zoning, density bonusing, and reduced parking requirements in areas well serviced by transit and active transportation infrastructure with strong transit connections and/or within close proximity to daily needs. - h.
 Fringe areas adjacent to Small Scale Residential are encouraged to set back the upper storeys of buildings, creating a gradual transition in scale to the neighboring properties. - i.
-Ensure that development thoughtfully addresses the interface with adjacent designations by considering design elements such as building siting, height, and massing to create a gradual transition in built form and scale.
-These elements may include step-like upper floors, effective screening and buffering of parking and refuse areas, and appropriate site lighting. - j.
-Protect existing mature trees whenever possible and encourage the planting of street trees in the urban streetscape. - Encourage consistent design standards for both on- and off-site infrastructure, such as sidewalks, street furniture, street trees, and public spaces. - I. Encourage pedestrian oriented design, amenity space, plazas, mini-parks, and other urban space opportunities in conjunction with new development.
+Ensure that development thoughtfully addresses the interface with adjacent designations by carefully considering design elements such as building siting, height, and massing to ensure a stepped transition in built form and scale to create a gradual transition in built form and scale.
+These design elements can may include upper floors that form a step like wall step-like upper floors, effective screening and buffering of parking and refuse areas, and appropriate site lighting. - j.
+Protect existing mature trees where whenever possible and encourage the installation planting of street trees in an the urban streetscape. - k.
+Encourage consistent design standards for both on- and off-site infrastructure, such as sidewalks, street furniture, street trees, and public spaces. - I. Encourage pedestrian oriented design, amenity space, plazas, mini-parks, and other urban space opportunities in conjunction with new development. - m.

-- m.
 Collaborate with the Ministry of Transportation and Transit to advance beautification efforts along Highway 16 and Highway 97, with consideration for the timing of other infrastructure improvements along the corridor. - n.
 Encourage new subdivisions and development to create a comfortable urban environment over the long-term through increased connectivity with adjacent neighbourhoods, open green space, tree retention, street trees, and better snow storage capacity. - o.
 Limit drive-thrus to areas surrounded by commercial development to reduce potential impacts on residential development. - p.
-Direct large format retail and other vehicle dependent commercial developments (e.g., drive-thrus or car washes) to Highway Commercial lands, ensuring that Neighbourhood Centres and Corridors remain focused on becoming the city's most walkable neighborhoods.
+Direct large format retail and other vehicle dependent commercial developments that is vehicle dependent (e.g., drive-thrus or car washes) to Highway Commercial lands, ensuring that Neighbourhood Centres and Corridors continue to grow into remain focused on becoming the city's most walkable neighborhoods.